Follow is a program that displays a musical score and shows a cursor in the score that

 done on the fly.
 Part extraction is a menu option.
 (Check it by switching it off!)

-- El Choclo, same score with enlarged extraction (Viola II) in
+- El Choclo, same score with enlarged extraction (Viola II).

 Suited for viewing on a phone.
 The scaling is done on the fly by the page width menu option.
 (Try to

 change the page width in the menu to see the effect).
 Do not forget to select the full screen mode in the

 Apart from displaying a cursor in the score, the program can also measure the timing of your performance and